 You will come in to the office periodically (usually every other day) to have your blood work and ultrasound checks to make sure you are responding appropriately to the medications.
 We refer to these appointments as "morning monitoring."

-These medications are meant to stimulate multiple follicles to grow, which hopefully leads to many eggs to make future embryos with.
-Once your follicles have grown to their maturity (approximately 20mm in size), you will be told to take your trigger injection (containing hCG), which prompts your body to ovulate.
+The medications your reproductive endocrinologist includes in your IVF protocol are meant to stimulate multiple follicles to grow, which hopefully leads to the development of many eggs to make future embryos with.
+Once your follicles have grown to their maturity (ideally around 20mm in size), you will be told to take your trigger injection (containing hCG), which prompts your body to ovulate.

 Approximately 36 hours after your trigger shot, you will have your egg retrieval.